-Wren Academy is sponsored by the Diocese of London and has a Christian ethos.
+Wren Academy is sponsored by the Diocese of London and has a Christian Vision which underpins our ethos.

 During their time at the Academy, students and staff will have opportunities to explore issues of faith through the curriculum and a range of other activities.

 - Developing Wren’s worship and prayer: ensuring that worship and prayer experienced by students and staff through assemblies, tutorial groups and special celebrations is engaging, reverent and transformational.

 - Enabling spiritual formation: developing occasions for students to engage more deeply with issues of faith within and beyond the curriculum, and making sure there is opportunity to grow in Christian discipleship.

 - Growing our Christian vision: supporting colleagues in ensuring that the Christian vision runs throughout Wren Academy life, including our daily interactions, curriculum and policies.

 Meet our Chaplain